42-AI/SentimentalBB/Setup.md

 Now everytime you use `python` in this project it will call the binary in `venv/bin/python3.8`.

 ## Launch the script to initialize your project

 If it's not with execute rights, you should add them

 ```sh
 chmod +x .42AI/init.sh
 ```

 Then you can run the script

 ```sh
 .42AI/init.sh
 ```

-## Launch the project:
+## Verify you can launch the project

 with this command